 In psychology, the “testing effect” refers to the improvement in the speed and durability of learning that is brought about by using retrieval practice in preference to other learning strategies.(Roediger & Butler, 2011; Exam Study Expert)

-The “testing effect” is entirely reliant on retrieval practice, but retrieval practice is not limited to just testing: the format of retrieval doesn’t have to be a test at all, so long as you’re bringing information to mind from memory.
+The “testing effect” is entirely reliant on retrieval practice, but retrieval practice is not limited to just testing: the format doesn’t have to be a test at all, so long as you’re bringing information to mind from memory.
 It could simply be closing your eyes for a second and trying to remember a key new word you learned that day on the bus home.

 Key points about using retrieval practice